jessecaunter/python-level-0/README.md

 ## 11. Favourite number
 Store your favourite number in variable.
 Then, using that variable, create a message that reveals your favourite number.
 Print that message.

+## 12. Names
+Store the names of a few friends in a list.
+Print each person's name by accessing each element in the list, one at a time.